shea08/shea08.github.io/blog.md

 ## Technology

+<i> Thursday, March 7th 2019 </i>

+<b> Making a Quizlet Study Set From PDF </b>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/82budk276vQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I enjoy finding technical solutions to problems.
+I have learned over the years that we often don't need more software or programs.
+Microsoft office can do what we need and more.

+* * *

 <i> Tuesday, January 29th 2019 </i>

+<i> Date last revised: Thursday, March 7th 2019 </i>

 <b> Switching to the iPhone...Maybe </b>

 I am considering taking a leap into the iPhone environment.
 I have been a Samsung user since I put down my Blackberry Curve in 2010.
 I started with the Samsung Galaxy S1, S4, and have been owning the S7 for the past couple years.
 I will be tracking over the next year what the pros and cons of switching will be.
-The iPhone is currently my front runner with the Galaxy S10, Pixel 3, and Note 10 falling just behind.
+The iPhone is currently my front runner with the Pixel 4 and Note 10 falling just behind.
+With the release of the Galaxy S10, I have been tempted to purchase a new phone.
+I have not done it because the Galaxy S7 has continued to perform.
+I have noticed some slow downs, but all-in-all I am content with my current device.
+I am holding out because the next iteration of iPhone might be good enough to switch me over.
+I have removed the Galaxy S10 for now just because I don't see myself switching to it anytime soon.

 * * *